 Cebu 2024 – Drone Videography

 This was my second overseas trip where I brought along a UAV to capture aerial photos and videos of various places.
-The experience of this in Cebu on the whole was very positive: with a few exceptions – see below – I was able to freely fly the DJI Mini 4 Pro and got some great videos of the beautiful open landscapes and islands of Cebu.
-Some discipline was required nonetheless.
-At every juncture, I always checked in first with our guide and/or resort staff if it was OK for me to fly a small drone and get some videos for personal use.
-I kept the drone at takeoff and landing away from crowds where possible, and kept flying altitudes and ranges modest.
+The experience in Cebu was, on the whole, very positive.
+With a few exceptions — see below — I was able to freely fly the DJI Mini 4 Pro and capture some great footage of the beautiful open landscapes and islands of Cebu.

 More notes: